-The end of the Roman Republic
+The End of the Roman Republic

 Let’s first have a quick recap of the events: in 387 BCE, Rome suffered its first sack by the Gauls.
 Between 134 BCE and 44 BCE, the Roman Republic found itself in crisis.
 It was a period of political and social instability that culminated in 44 BCE with the assassination of Julius Cesar, illustrated above, by Vincenzo Camuccini.
 In 27 BCE, the Roman Empire was established.

 Between 235 CE and 285 CE, there were more than 19 different emperors; this led Rome to a true institutional crisis.
 This period is known as the Crisis of the Third Century.
 In 293 CE, The Roman Empire was so large that the imperial system developed into a tetrarchy, which lasted until 324 CE.
-The four co-rulers that governed the Roman Empire are depicted above, in this 4th century porphyry sculpture, embracing as a sign of harmony.
-After this point, the empire was split into two: the Western and the Eastern Roman Empire.
+The four co-rulers that governed the Roman Empire are depicted above, in this 4th-century porphyry sculpture, embracing as a sign of harmony.
+After this point, the empire was split into two: the Western and the Eastern Roman Empires.

-Sack of Rome
+The Sack of Rome

 Artists have illustrated the various assaults on the city of Rome.
 Almost eight centuries after the first attack on the Eternal City, the second one occurred.
 The Visigoths had been trying to push back the Roman Empire frontiers for some time.
-They lay siege to the city on three occasions and after the third time they successfully defeated it.
+They lay siege to the city on three occasions and after the third time, they successfully defeated it.
 On August 24th 410 CE they entered and ransacked the city of Rome.

 Here, Karl Bryullov portrays the attack that took place in 455 CE, which is the third sacking of Rome.
 In this case, the Vandals were at war with the western Roman Emperor Petronius Maximus.
-The artist creates a thrilling atmosphere, showing us the how the Vandals assaulted the city and took its women captive.
-In the background, the blue sky is being covered by a black and ominous cloud.
+The artist creates a thrilling atmosphere, showing how the Vandals assaulted the city and took its women captive.
+In the background, the blue sky is covered by a black and ominous cloud.

 The Course of Empire

-Probably the best known series of paintings that illustrate this episode is The Course of Empire by the English-born American painter Thomas Cole.
+Probably the best-known series of paintings that illustrate this episode is The Course of Empire by the English-born American painter Thomas Cole.
 The series portrays the rise and fall of an imaginary city.
-It reflects a popular american sentiment of the time; that considered the pastoral life as the ideal and believed Imperialism would inevitably lead to decline and decay.
+It reflects a popular American sentiment of the time; that considered the pastoral life as the ideal and believed Imperialism would inevitably lead to decline and decay.

-Thomas Cole illustrated the destruction of the city amidst a terrible tempest.
+Thomas Cole illustrated the destruction of the city amidst a terrible storm.
 We can see the different scenes of the battle from the distance.
 The enemy is overthrowing the city’s defenses and attacking its inhabitants.

 This is the final painting from the series.
 It shows the results after the destruction of the city.
 It is decades later but is representing the same point of view, only now of an abandoned place.
 The unoccupied architecture emerges from the invading wilderness.
 It’s an image that reflects desolation and pessimism, but one might still imagine what a glorious place this once was.